 Cary represents 4th generation ownership of Curry Auto Center, established in 1915.
 He leads 110 employees and believes that serving his employees and clients to build lasting relationships in the key to the 102-year-old business.
 He recently celebrated 25 wonderful years with his wife, Julie and they have 2 sons.
 Joseph (22) is a recent IU Kelley School of Business graduate, and is planning a June 2018 wedding with his fiancée Savannah Billingsley.
 James (18) graduates from Bloomington High School South in June 2017 and will be attending Xavier University in fall 2017.
 Cary is active at Sherwood Oaks Christian Church where he was ordained as an Elder in 2005.
 He has mentored over 75 college men in the past 12 years, and completed his first book (co-authored with Dann Denny), “The Unlikely Discipler,” which is scheduled to be released in fall 2017.

-Arthur Murray Dance Centers presents its’ 11th annual Dancing with the Celebrities charity dance competition.
+About Dancing with the Celebrities Arthur Murray Dance Centers presents its’ 11th annual Dancing with the Celebrities charity dance competition.
 Seven local charities are partnered with one of seven local celebrities for a chance to raise awareness and funds for their mission; and, of course compete for the prized Mirror Ball Trophy.
 Each Celebrity will train and perform with a professionally certified Arthur Murray instructor.
 A panel of Judges will critique and score each Celebrity in three different styles of dance: Fox Trot or Waltz, Swing, and one style of their choice.
 The Celebrity with the highest combined judges’ score will win the Judge’s Choice Award.
 However, the final decision on who wins the Mirror Ball trophy is up to you.
 The Charity that raises the most funds from now until September 9th, 2017, combined with the judges’ score will win the Mirror Ball Trophy.

 Registration is $25 per person for the June 5 event at Monroe Convention Center